awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 The following example shows you how to use the AWS Encryption SDK to encrypt and decrypt strings\.

 This example uses an [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) customer master key \(CMK\) as the master key\.
-For help creating a key, see [Creating Keys](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

-To find the Amazon Resource name \(ARN\) of an existing CMK, go to the [**Encryption keys** section of the AWS Management Console](https://console.aws.amazon.com/iam/home#encryptionKeys), select the region, and then click the CMK alias\.
-You can also use the AWS KMS [ListKeys](http://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) operation\.
-For details, see [Viewing Keys](http://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html) in the AWS Key Management Service Developer Guide\.
+For help creating a key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For help finding the Amazon Resource name \(ARN\) of an existing CMK, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.

+When you call `encryptString`, the AWS Encryption SDK returns the [encrypted message](concepts.md#message), which includes the ciphertext, the encrypted data keys, and the encryption context, if you use it\.
+When you call `getResult` on the returned object, the AWS Encryption SDK returns a base\-64\-encoded string version of the [encrypted message](message-format.md)\.

+Similarly, when you call `decryptString` in this example, the `decryptResult` object contains the encrypted message\.
+Before returning the plaintext, verify that the CMK ID and the encryption context in the encrypted message are the ones that you expect\.

 ```
 /*